prav10140/prav10140/README.md

 # 💫 About Me

-🎓 **Electronics and Communication Engineering student with hands-on experience in C++, Python, and embedded systems,
+ **Electronics and Communication Engineering student with hands-on experience in C++, Python, and embedded systems,
 building real-time IoT and machine learning projects.
 Developed smart helmet, eye-state detection, and sound monitoring
 systems, integrating firmware, backend APIs, and dashboards for practical applications.**

-🤖 **AI • IoT • Embedded Systems • Full-Stack Developer**

 I am passionate about building **real-world intelligent systems** that combine **hardware, data, and cloud technologies** to create reliable safety and automation solutions.

 ---

-## 🚀 What I Do
+##  What I Do
 - Build **IoT-based real-time systems**
 - Develop **Machine Learning models**
 - Create **backend APIs & cloud pipelines**